-- Level 1, defined as observable inputs such as quoted prices for identical instruments in active markets; - Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable such as quoted prices for similar instruments in active markets or quoted prices for identical or similar instruments in markets that are not active; and - Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions, such as valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.
+- · Level 1, defined as observable inputs such as quoted prices for identical instruments in active markets; - Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable such as quoted prices for similar instruments in active markets or quoted prices for identical or similar instruments in markets that are not active; and - Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions, such as valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.

 ASC 820, Fair Value Measurement and Disclosures, requires all entities to disclose the fair value of financial instruments, both assets and liabilities for which it is practicable to estimate fair value, and defines fair value of a financial instrument as the amount at which the instrument could be exchanged in a current transaction between willing parties.
-As of September 30, 2018, the recorded values of cash and cash equivalents, prepaid expenses, accounts payable, and accrued expenses approximate the fair values due to the short-term nature of the instruments.
-The Company's portfolio of marketable securities is comprised solely of U.S Treasury Bills with an original maturity of 180 days or less.
+As of September 30, 2019 and December 31, 2018, the recorded values of cash and cash equivalents, prepaid expenses, accounts payable, related party loan, and accrued expenses approximate the fair values due to the short-term nature of the instruments.
+The Company's portfolio of marketable securities is comprised solely of an investment in a money market fund with an original maturity of 180 days or less.
 The fair value for trading securities is determined using quoted market prices.